Kenin loses again, Barty eases through in Doha - RFI

 "She just played better at important moments and I just made too many unforced errors, I just felt pretty flat-footed the whole match."

-Barty made short work of German Laura Siegemund in her first match since losing in the Australian Open semi-finals to Kenin.
+Barty strolled past German Laura Siegemund in her first match since losing in the Australian Open semi-finals to Kenin.

 The reigning French Open champion saw off the world number 68, 6-3, 6-2.